despot/migration-tool/src/main/resources/use-docker.md

 TBD: an example diagram of the microservices communication.

-1. They need to talk to each other, so let's give them a network:
+1. They need to talk to each other, so let's give them a network ('docker network ls' to check for available networks):

     ```sh
     docker network create mt-net